h2r/ein/calibration.md

 view as the arm moves up.
 The magic paper contains a superposition of three plane waves at different orientations and colors.
-It is textured at every point, allowing the robot to set its calibration paramters by making known movements.
+It is textured at every point, allowing the robot to set its calibration parameters by making known movements.

 ### Set the table height

 Ein assumes there is a planar horizontal table and stores the height of this table for use in various calculations and motions.
 It can set the table height using the robot's range sensor.
-To set the table height, use `zDown` to move the arm to be approximately 4cm above the table and run `setTable` to use the IR sensor to set the table height.
+To set the table height, first `goHome`, then use `zDown` to move the arm so that the IR sensor is approximately 10cm from the table.
+(The short grippers should be a centimeter or two above the table.)
+Run `setTable` to use the IR sensor to set the table height.
 You should see the console print information about the process; it takes multiple readings and waits for them to stablize.
 At the end it will print the table height.
 The numbers should be changing slightly, and the final delta should be small.

 ### Set the camera parameters